Tabytha01/ToDoList/README.md

 # ToDoList
-About This Project
+About this project ToDo List Web

-Hey there!
-This is my To Do List Application, built to help anyone stay organized and manage daily tasks easily.
-You can quickly add tasks, see when you added them, mark them complete/incomplete, delete tasks, and even set priority levels (High, Medium, Low).
+This project is here to help anyone to organise and manage his/her task easily. you can add a task, delete task, and even set priority levels (High, Medium, Low).

-I wanted this app to be both useful and visually appealing, so it comes with a dark mode, smooth hover effects, and a continuous animated header.
-Everything you do is saved in your browser, so your tasks stick around even if you close the page.
+I wanted this App

+About This app to be both useful and visually, so it comes with a dark mode as it was requested, smooth hover efects, and continuous animated header , everything is saved in a brawser, so the task stick around even if you clode the page.

-This project helped me practice semantic HTML5, Tailwind CSS for styling, and JavaScript basics like functions, conditionals, loops, and DOM manipulation.
+This project helped me practice semantic HTML5, Tailwind css, and JavaScript basics like functions, conditionals, loops, and DOM manipulation.

+What you can do with it
+1. create/add a new task
+2. delete the task
+3. set the priority levels

+Tech I used
+1.HTML5
+2.Tailwind css
+3. External css for extra styling
+4. JavaScritp